 Those experiencing our 1500-foot zip line first go through 'ground school' and are evaluated to ensure they have enough weight and strength to complete the event.
-All zip-liners are properly harnessed, helmeted, and supervised by our experienced instructors.
+All zip-liners are properly harnessed, helmeted, and supervised by our trained and experienced instructors.
 Tie shoes are required.

 Our octaball pit has been a popular place the last few years!
 Counselors participate with the campers.
-We also have three carpetball games, which are often used by campers without direct supervision (although staff are always within sight and sound).
+We also have two carpetball games, which are often used by campers without direct supervision (although staff are always within sight and sound).

 We have facilities for sand volleyball, basketball, soccer, softball, and also offer a wide variety of other group games, such as ultimate frisbee.
 Campers are supervised by counselors during sports activities.

 Our pre-teen campers participate in an achievement program, which teaches them a variety of outdoor skills.
 Campers complete three achievements each week, receive a medallion after completion of six achievements, and could complete the entire program of 18 skills by attending six pre-teen weeks between ages 8 1/2 and 13.
 All achievement activities are supervised by counselors or other trained staff.
 Safety in each achievement is always emphasized as an ultimate goal.